argoproj/argo-workflows/examples/README.md

 ## Loops

-When writing workflows, it is often very useful to be able to iterate over a set of inputs.
+When writing workflows, it is often very useful to be able to iterate over a set of inputs as shown in this example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow